alephium/www/src/content/blog/Introducing-Community-Rewards-f4638bbf14bf/index.md

 Are not eligible for rewards:

-- <span id="8e35">Individuals who have not reached legal majority age in their country of residence.</span>
+- Individuals who have not reached legal majority age in their country of residence.
-- <span id="0864">Individuals on sanctions lists or who are in countries listed on <a href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html" class="markup--anchor markup--li-anchor" data-href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html" rel="noopener" target="_blank">SECO’s sanctions list</a> or where crypto-assets have been banned.</span>
+- Individuals on sanctions lists or who are in countries listed on <a href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html" class="markup--anchor markup--li-anchor" data-href="https://www.seco.admin.ch/seco/fr/home/Aussenwirtschaftspolitik_Wirtschaftliche_Zusammenarbeit/Wirtschaftsbeziehungen/exportkontrollen-und-sanktionen/sanktionen-embargos/sanktionsmassnahmen.html" rel="noopener" target="_blank">SECO’s sanctions list</a> or where crypto-assets have been banned.
-- <span id="2faf">Alephium employees, consultants and their families.</span>
+- Alephium employees, consultants and their families.